10-must-know-patient-engagement-statistics

 From how patients prefer to be contacted to how digital engagement improves financial performance, these patient engagement statistics and research findings offer a clear roadmap of what’s working, and what’s still a gap, in healthcare.

-10 Must-Know Patient Engagement Numbers in Healthcare for 2026
+10 Must-Know Patient Engagement Statistics in Healthcare for 2026

 patient-engagement-statistics-in-healthcare